HaswanthKurevella/tasklet-mcp/README.md

 # tasklet
-A lightweight MCP server for managing tasks - programmed in python, built with FastMCP, and SQLite.
+A lightweight MCP server for managing tasks - programmed in python (built with FastMCP and SQLite)